aneuwald/42_fractol/README.md

 ## How to create the program?

-This version is made for run in `MACOS`.
-You can comment and uncomment some lines in Makefile and lib.h and it will be runable on linux as well.
+This version is made for running only in `MACOS`.
+Several changes has to be done to run on Linux.
 You can simply run `make` in order to create the executable `fractol`

 ## How to run the program?